 Cloud computing is ubiquitous and every business is using cloud applications to a certain extent, e.g., for file sharing, data storage, team communication, project management, CRM systems, sales management, and more.

 While most reputable cloud providers have dedicated teams of security experts, there are still incidences in which hackers are gaining access to sensitive information stored in the cloud.

-However, these breaches are often caused by end-user negligence and many of them can be prevented if organizations take some simple steps to improve their cloud computing security.
+These breaches are most often caused by end-user negligence, but many of them can be prevented if organizations take some simple steps to improve their cloud computing security.

 Here's what you can do to protect your data:

-Assigning user access rights not only helps prevent an employee from accidentally editing information that she isn't authorized to access but also protects your systems from hackers who have stolen an employee's credential.
+Assigning user access rights not only helps prevent an employee from accidentally editing information that he or she isn't authorized to access, but also protects your systems from hackers who have stolen an employee's credentials.